In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 1.1.
 Burglary, PC 459

-Example: Jim’s neighbors are out of town.
+Example: Jim’s neighbors in San Diego are out of town.
 He breaks a window to gain entry into their home with the intent to steal their artwork.
 An alarm goes off as he enters the house and he runs off without taking anything.
 The police later find him and arrest him for burglary.

 Here, Jim is a burglar under PC 459.
 This is true even though he did not steal a single item.
 The mere intent to steal is enough to convict him in a commercial burglary or a residential burglary case.